Filter Grammar

 MEDIAN(timespan)

-Computes the median within the timespan preceeding the sample.
+Computes the median within the timespan preceding the sample.
 Useful, e.g. for despiking.
 The delay due to the filter may be up to its timespan.

 Parameters: